-The Green Bay Packers were the only NFC North representative among ESPN.com's Power Rankings of the Top 10 NFL owners.
-The Packers, who are owned by 112,120 shareholders and operated by a seven-person executive committee, placed third behind the Pittsburgh Steelers' Rooney family and Robert Kraft of the New England Patriots.
+The Green Bay Packers were the only NFC North representative among ESPN.com's top 10 power rankings of NFL owners.
+The Packers, who are owned by 112,120 shareholders and operated by a 7-person Executive Committee, placed third behind the Pittsburgh Steelers' Rooney Family and Bob Kraft of the New England Patriots.

 My feeling is that the Packers' structure eliminates some of the worst traits of professional sports owners while, at least in their case, not sacrificing operational efficiency.